regedo00/regedo00/README.md

-## Hello there 👋
+## Hello there, I'm Edo 👋

-I'm Edo.
-I'm a business developer, tech ethusiast, self-taught programmer and former speed skater from Italys.
+Business developer, tech ethusiast, self-taught programmer and former speed skater from Italy.

 Right now, I'm head of growth at [BacktoWork](https://www.backtowork24.com), one of the leading crowdinvesting platform in Italy (backed by [Intesa Sanpaolo](https://en.wikipedia.org/wiki/Intesa_Sanpaolo)).